-There’s a small historic downtown, with several shops, restaurants and hotels.
-It’s a quiet, southern Colorado town, with a population of 647 as of 2020.
+There’s a quaint historic downtown, with several shops, restaurants, and hotels.
+It’s a quiet, southern Colorado area, with a population of 647 as of 2020.
 The Conejos County town has an elevation of 7,888 feet and is near the Conejos River and Rio Grande National Forest.

-This Statutory Town has less than 1000 people for its population (as of 2010 United States Census).
-But before, it was just a small sheep herding camp known as the San Antonio Junction (because it’s close to the San Antonio rivers).
+Before Antonito was an established Colorado town, it was just a small sheep herding camp known as the San Antonio Junction (because it’s close to the San Antonio rivers).
 When the Rio Grande Railroad was built, the small field became more popular because it was a pitstop on the rail line.

 There were no significant industries in Antonito, but since travelers were frequently passing by this area via the railroad, accommodations, shopping boutiques, and restaurants emerged.
 Its authentic American charm did not diminish over the decades.

 The town has started to boom again since the introduction of recreational marijuana in Colorado.
 New businesses (marijuana and non-marijuana-related) started moving here.
 Coincidentally, the Colorado State Highway project was rebuilt in 2015, and new traffic began to come into Antonito.

-Aside from their open 420 culture, the town also boasts of many culturally important buildings like the historic Denver & Rio Grande Western Railroad, one of the remaining lava depots in the United States.
-There’s also the Cano’s Castle, a folk-art home constructed by one of Antonino’s locals.
+Aside from its open 420 culture, the town also boasts many culturally important buildings.
+The historic Denver & Rio Grande Western Railroad in town is one of the remaining lava depots in the United States.
+There’s also the Cano’s Castle, a folk-art home constructed by one of Antonito’s locals.

 For the devout or architecture enthusiasts, you can also check out Antonito’s Our Lady of Guadalupe Parish, the oldest church and congregation in Colorado, which was built back in 1857.